Cancer care center in Denver

 Cancer exercise program

 The Cancer Exercise Program is a unique opportunity for patients with cancer to participate in a personalized exercise program to reduce, relieve or altogether eliminate cancer treatment-related symptoms.
-This program helps patients reduce fatigue and boost their immune system during and after cancer treatment.
+This program helps patients reduce fatigue and boost their immune systems during and after cancer treatment.

 Patients receive a physical therapy evaluation and treatment sessions tailored to their physical and emotional needs.
 The goal is to help patients transition to an independent wellness program.